emmalu00/four-square-cipher/README.md

 2. Then, the user is asked whether they want to encrypt or decrypt.
 3. If the user wants to encrypt, the user is asked for a message and then the encrypted result is displayed.
 If the user wants to decrypt, the user is asked for the original message and then the decrypted result is displayed.

-* The user may enter messages with even or odd number of characters.
-* The user may enter messages with spaces, or uppercase or lowercase letters.
-* All spaces are removed from all input strings before encryption or decryption.
+_The user may enter messages with even or odd number of characters.
+The user may enter messages with spaces, or uppercase or lowercase letters.
+All spaces are removed from all input strings before encryption or decryption._

 ### Running the Program
+_It is recommended to clone this repository to your local machine through VS Code._

 The program must be compiled through the command line with the following statement:

 `javac CipherMain.java`